oneaiguru/panewiki/final/full/Mock Data Template.md

 16. ADR008PureStatelessRenderer
 17. ADR-009 Home Position Navigation

-Each summary already embeds `[text](TargetId)` links pointing to the compact IDs above.
+Each summary already embeds links such as `[ADR-003](ADR-003 Fixed Three Pane Viewport)` pointing to the compact IDs above.
 No additional link lists are required—the script derives them automatically.

 ## Link Extraction Rules